cca/vault_migration/readme.md

 rm *.tmp.json
 ```

 `mlr` is [miller](https://miller.readthedocs.io/) (`brew install miller`).
-It'd be possible to concatenate the JSON files with `jq` or editing them together, but not as easy.
+It's possible to concatenate the JSON files with `jq` or editing them together, but not as easy.

 ## Subjects

 Download our [subjects sheet](https://docs.google.com/spreadsheets/d/1la_wsFPOkHLjpv4-f3tWwMsCd0_xzuqZ5xp_p1zAAoA/edit#gid=1465207925) and run `python migrate/convert_subjects.py subjects.csv` to create the YAML vocabularies in the vocab dir (lc.yaml and cca_local.yaml) as well as the migrate/subjects_map.json file which is used to convert the text of VAULT subject terms into Invenio IDs or ID-less keyword subjects.
+Copy the YAML files into the app_data/vocabularies directory of our Invenio instance.
+The site needs to be rebuilt to load the changes (`invenio-cli services destroy` and then `invenio-cli services setup` again).

 ## Creating Records in Invenio